-Experiments show that updating the entire history tends to give better accuracy whereas updating only the most recent time-slice gives faster computation and avoids convergence problems (Murphy, 2002).
-Further details on the computational efficiency of the algorithms are given in Section 2.6 and the convergence and accuracy issues are discussed further in Appendix B.
+Experiments show that updating the entire history tends to give better accuracy whereas updating only the most recent time-slice gives faster computation and removes problems with convergence (Murphy, 2002).
+Further details on the computational efficiency of the algorithms are given in Section 2.6 and the convergence and accuracy issues are discussed in Appendix B.

-2.4 Grouped loopy belief propagation
+2.4.
+Grouped loopy belief propagation

 The standard LBP algorithm improves efficiency by exploiting the dependencies between concepts.
 In a dialogue system, a significant issue arises where a concept can take a large number of values.
 A tourist information system, for example, might have many thousands of options for the name of the available venues.
 Using loopy belief propagation will help to mitigate the effect of dependencies but updates still become intractable when there are too many concept values.

-One solution to this problem is exploited in the Hidden Information State (HIS) model of Young et al. (2007).
-Given an observation, many of the possible environment states are indistinguishable and can therefore be grouped.
+One solution to this problem is discussed in the Hidden Information State (HIS) model of Young et al. (2007).
+Given an observation, many of the possible environment states are indistinguishable.
+It therefore makes sense to join these indistinguishable states into groups.
 In the HIS system this is done by creating partitions of the true goal space.
-However, since the partitions must be computed over the full unfactorised goal, it is not possible to exploit the conditional independencies between concepts.
+The problem with this is that the partitions are computed over the full unfactorised goal and so cannot exploit the conditional independencies between concepts.
 The approach discussed here builds on the HIS idea of partitions, but uses it in the context of Bayesian networks and factor graphs.
-Partitions of the unfactorised goal.
-If observations do not distinguish between different concept-values, the messages for those values will be identical and need only be calculated once.
+Partitions of concept-values for a particular node are considered rather than partitions of the unfactorised goal.
+If observations do not distinguish between different concept-values one would expect the messages for those values to be the same.

-2.4.1 An example
+2.4.1.
+An example

-As an example, consider the loopy belief updates of sub-goals such as the food sub-goal in the state factorisation shown in Figure 3.
+As an example, consider the loopy belief updates of sub-goals such as the food sub-goal in the state factorisation shown in Fig. 3.
 The true value of each sub-goal is $g_t^{(c)}$ , while as explained in Section 2.2.1, $v_t^{(c)}$ and $m_t$ represent the validity of the sub-goal and the machine action respectively.